chuckcscccl/rustlr/README.md

 <p>

-**Version 0.3.6** adds the ability to generate a rudimentary parser for the F\# language (Microsoft's version of ocaml).
+**Version 0.3.8** adds the ability to generate a rudimentary parser for the F\# language (Microsoft's version of Ocaml).
 The system is called "Fussless" and the F\# end of the code is found at [github.com/chuckcscccl/Fussless](https://github.com/chuckcscccl/Fussless).

 ### Major Features and the Versions that Introduced Them